 - Contact friends and colleagues with online teaching experience in your department or college for advice, support, and training.
 Many continue to freely offer their assistance.

 Create a communication plan

-You will need a communication plan to share your syllabus, along with your course format and expectations with students, to address questions, and to stay in touch with them regularly during the remainder of the semester.
-Make your students aware of the Keep Learning website, as well as the Canvas Course that provides students guidance and preparation for online learning tools.
+Draft a communication plan to share your syllabus, along with your course format and expectations with students, to address questions, and to stay in touch during the semester.
+Make your students aware of the Keep Learning website, as well as the Canvas Course that provides students guidance and technical preparation for online learning tools.

 - In many instances, Canvas Announcements is the best way to keep students informed.
-Whether you use announcements or another means of communication (like email), stick with whatever you choose so students know where to receive class information.
+Whether you use announcements or another means of communication (like email or Piazza), stick with whatever you choose so students know where to receive class information.

 - Use Zoom to schedule regular online office hours.